MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 You need to request an increase in the available quota to fix the issue.
 To increase the maximum items that can be indexed beyond 20 million, you need to contact Microsoft Support via the [Microsoft 365 Admin center](https://docs.microsoft.com/office365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).

-***My Office 365 organization is configured for hybrid.
+***My Microsoft 365 organization is configured for hybrid.
 Can I query for only on-premises items that have been crawled using Cloud hybrid search service application?***

 The hybrid Cloud SSA exposes a new managed property **IsExternalContent**.
 When crawling on-premises content, this property is automatically populated with the value 1.
 You can leverage the managed property `IsExternalContent` and search for the value 1 for content that is crawled on-premises.
 The querystring for this example is constructed as follows